 I realized that the system wouldn’t encourage the independent creative time I was hoping for if the kids had to check in with me every time they did an activity to get the points.
 I decided to use the honor system (which has worked really well so far) and get each kid a small spiral notebook to track points.
 This way, the kids track their points each day and I just tally once a day to keep the running totals.

-4. Enjoy Watching Your Kids Learn and Play all Summer
+4. Enjoy Watching Your Kids Learn and Play!

 Your turn!
-What are some fun ways you encourage creativity and activity all summer?
+What are some fun ways you encourage creativity and activity during free time at home?